A detailed guide for finding the best and most reliable memory cards for the Fujifilm X-Pro 3 and at the best prices.

 For the Fujifilm X-Pro3, there are two different speed classes of memory cards that will benefit different groups of users.
 V90 cards are the fastest and are ideal for shootings doing a lot of bursting and need the buffer to clear quickly.

-Video shooters or casual photographers, or JPG shooters will benefit from v60 cards because of the better price to storage ratio.
+Video shooters or casual photographers will benefit from v60 cards because of the better price to storage ratio.
 V60 UHS-II cards are more than fast enough for the 4k video the Fujifilm X-Pro 3 outputs.
 UHS-I cards also work fine as long as they are rated at a U3 speed class.

 Here is a list of the top recommended cards.

 |Sony Tough G||144.0 MB/s||229.1||270.6||Amazon|